Menninger Foundation: Current facilities

 As of May 2012, The Menninger Clinic offers: Adolescent Treatment Program, a Professionals Program, the Compass Program for Young Adults, the Comprehensive Psychiatric Assessment & Stabilization Program, an Assessments Service and the Hope Program for Adults.

 Revolution in psychiatric education

 The Menninger School of Psychiatry and the local Veterans Administration Hospital represented the center of a psychiatric education revolution.
 The Clinic and the School became the hub for training professionals in the bio-psycho-social approach.
 This approach integrated the foundations of medical, psychodynamic, developmental, and family systems to focus on the overall health of patients.
 For patients, this way of treatment attended to their physical, emotional, and social needs.

 Dr. Otto Fleischmann, head of the psychoanalytic institute from 1956 to 1963, was doing psychotherapy behind a one-way vision screen, in full view of all the students.

-In 1960 Otto Kernberg joined the Clinic and later become its director until 1965.
+In 1960 Otto Kernberg joined the Clinic and later became its director until 1965.